 Bolivia ended up being my most favourite country in South America.
 The most memorable things that I did in Bolivia are:

-– The Eduardo Avaroa National Reserve – a vast desert south of the Salar de Uyuni.
+– The Eduardo Avaroa National Reserve – a vast desert, south of Salar de Uyuni.
 Beautiful landscapes and even more beautiful “lagunas coloradas”.

 The trip around South America ended in Chile.
-The most amazing place that I visited in Chile is:
+The most amazing place that I visited in Chile was:

-– The Atacama Desert – around San Pedro de Atacama, a totally surreal landscape, something that you can probably see on Moon.
-But, the absolutely most memorable experience from that area was stargazing.
-Apparently, this is the best spot on Earth from where to observe the Universe because the air is dry and clean and there is very little light pollution.
+– The Atacama Desert – near San Pedro de Atacama, a totally surreal landscape, something that you can probably see on Moon.
+But, the absolutely most memorable experience was stargazing.
+Apparently, that is the best spot on Earth from where to observe the Universe, because the air is dry and clean and there is very little light pollution.
 There are no big human settlements in the area.
-I have never ever imagined that there are so many celestial objects in the sky, absolutely amazing!
+I have never ever imagined that there are so many celestial objects in the sky.

 Another aspect of my travels is connecting to art and history of places that I visit.
 Probably the best, but not the only way, is to visit museum.
 However, I will mention just several of many fabulous European museums that I visited:

-– The Louvre Museum – in Paris is so worldwide famous, that it does not really require special introduction.
+– The Louvre Museum – in Paris is so worldwide famous, that it doesn’t really require a special introduction.

-– The Vatican Museums – in The City of Vatican.
-Surely, the Sistine Chapel is the most important thing that you can see in this museum and you can admire the genius of Michelangelo in its full glory.
-But, I also need to mention Stanze di Raffaello (Raphael’s Rooms), containing amazingly beautiful frescoes by yet another great Italian Renaissance master.
+– The Vatican Museums – in the City of Vatican.
+Surely, the Sistine Chapel is the most important thing that you can see in this museum, where you can admire the genius of Michelangelo in its full glory.
+But, I also need to mention Stanze di Raffaello (Raphael’s Rooms), containing beautiful frescoes by another great Italian Renaissance master.

-– The Expulsion from the Garden of Eden – is a fresco by the Italian Early Renaissance artist Masaccio and it is in the Brancacci Chapel, in the church of Santa Maria del Carmine in Florence.
+– Expulsion from the Garden of Eden – is a fresco by the Italian Early Renaissance artist Masaccio, in the Brancacci Chapel, in the church of Santa Maria del Carmine in Florence.
 The Italian Renaissance truly started with Masaccio, who followed in Giotto’s steps.

 – Camera degli Sposi – by great Andra Mantegna in the Ducal Palace in Mantova, Italy.
 Sublime beauty!

-Additionally, I am also fascinated with places of immense historical significance.
+Additionally, I am also fascinated with places that have an immense historical significance.
 One such place is the Topkapi Palace in Istanbul.
 It was the centre of the Imperial Ottoman power for many centuries.
 The harem within the palace is very interesting to see.
-I was trying to imagine the life within its confines and everything that was happening there.
+I have always tried to imagine the life within its confines and everything that was happening there.

-The Ottoman heritage is all over the old part of Istanbul.
-It is very fascinating and very captivating once you learn a bit about the Ottoman history and the way its society and especially the Ottoman dynasty functioned.
+Ottoman heritage is all over the old part of Istanbul.
+It’s very fascinating and very captivating once you learn a bit about the Ottoman history and the way its society and especially the Ottoman dynasty functioned.